Karl Jaspers Forum, Target Article 16, 16 March 1999

 possible carrier of consciousness, and individual consciousness

-was logically interpreted as a projection of the social processes
+was logically interpreted as a projection of the social process

-onto a biological body in analogy to how a cell regulates
+onto a biological body – in analogy to how a living cell regulates

 molecular flows, a molecule constraints the motion of the atoms